Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Introduction

-Our previous research proposed a visual attention-based deep imitation learning framework \cite{kim2020using} that can focus on an important area of visual input by using a gaze signal of a human expert while demonstrating the task.
-Then, \cite{kim2021gaze} proposed a dual-resolution dual-action system that separates local action in the vicinity of the gaze position and global action outside of the gazed area, which succeeded in dexterous manipulation tasks such as needle threading.
-However, the dual-resolution dual-action system was applied to tasks where the objects are located in two-dimensional space, which is relatively narrow than the banana peeling task and the state variation of needle is narrow because the needle is not deformable.
-Therefore, the previous dual-resolution dual-action system cannot provide sufficient precision and data efficiency for banana peeling task.
+Our previous research proposed a visual attention-based deep imitation learning framework \cite{kim2020using} that can focus on an important area of visual input by using the gaze signal of a human expert while demonstrating the task.
+Subsequently, \cite{kim2021gaze} proposed a dual-resolution dual-action system that handles local action in the vicinity of the gaze position separately from global action outside of the gazed area.
+This approach has successfully completed dexterous manipulation tasks such as needle threading.
+However, the dual-resolution dual-action system was applied to tasks in which the objects are located in two-dimensional space, which is narrower than the banana-peeling task.
+Moreover, the state variation of the needle is narrower because the needle is not deformable.
+Therefore, the previous dual-resolution dual-action system cannot provide data efficiency and a stable trajectory for the banana-peeling task.

-In the previous dual-action system, both global and local actions are reactive actions, which is the difference between next step state and current state: $a_t = s_{t+1} - s_t$, where $a_t$ is the reactive action and $s_t$ is the robot kinematic state.
-This reactive action can respond to unexpected immediate changes in the environment caused by incomplete environment model and error in policy predictions.
-However, because the reactive action changes the robot state recurrently, in the long-horizon tasks, the state eventually escapes from the training distribution by compounding error in action prediction.
-Besides, if the agent predicts the entire trajectory, the problems caused by the compounding error occur less, but the trajectory-based manipulation cannot deal with immediate changes in the environment.
+The problems of the current dual-action system described above arise from the compounding error caused by reactive action.
+In the previous dual-action system, both global and local actions are a reactive action, which is the difference between the state in the next step and the current state, that is, $a_t = s_{t+1} - s_t$, where $a_t$ is the reactive action and $s_t$ is the robot kinematic state.
+This reactive action can respond to unexpected immediate changes in the environment caused by an incomplete environment model and error in policy predictions.
+However, because the reactive action changes the robot state recurrently, in long-horizon tasks, the state eventually escapes from the training distribution because of compounding error in the action prediction.
+Moreover, if the agent predicts the entire trajectory, the problems caused by the compounding error occur less frequently, but the trajectory-based manipulation cannot deal with immediate changes in the environment.

 We hypothesize that in the manipulation task, the immediate changes in the environment usually occur while the end-effector is interacting with the target object.
-Therefore, if the end-effector is in the vicinity of the object, reactive action is required; if not, trajectory-based action can stably transport the robot to near the goal position.
+Therefore, if the end-effector is in the vicinity of the object, reactive action is required; if it is not, trajectory-based action can stably transport the robot toward the goal position.